 - Navigational assistance to all marine vessels approaching the port, such as ETA for shipping vessels

-- Exercising of licensing and regulatory contributions for their services rendered
+- Exercising licensing and regulatory contributions for the services rendered

 Other areas that are subjected to port authority regulations are marine environment monitoring and management (including but not limited to the protection of the marine environment), financial issues, and liability for damages.

 Moreover, port authorities play a crucial role in promoting economic development and social responsibility in their communities.
 They work closely with stakeholders (cargo owners, shipping lines, local businesses, and more).

 The main goal is to ensure that their ports remain competitive and sustainable in the long term.

 Port authorities have to handle challenges to manage port operations with efficiency.

 One of the most pressing challenges is capacity constraints, as ports must handle increasing volumes of cargo and vessels without compromising safety or efficiency.